What to Do for an Eye Injury1

 If detergent, medicine, or some other liquid gets into your eye, please bring the container of the remaining liquid with you to the examination.

-Eye injury (traumatic injury) that occurs unexpectedly in daily life
+What is an eye injury (traumatic injury) that occurs unexpectedly in daily life?

 If foreign matter, such as dust, sand, eyelashes, eyelash extensions, and insects, enters your eye, gently blink and try to shed it with tears.
 If this matter doesn't get flushed out with the flow, blink while your eyes are under lightly running water.
 If this doesn’t work, see an ophthalmologist.
 Never rub your eye, as there’s a risk of corneal epithelial exfoliation or the matter stabbing deeper.